 Deciding on the best email app for Mac is a difficult decision because people manage and use their email differently.
 If you’re wanting a similar experience to Apple Mail, but wanting more advanced features, then you’ll want to check out Spark.
 It’s a well-designed app with a lot of features worth trying.
 Spark’s teams features are particularly well done.

 Personally, I’ve bounced around email apps for years on macOS without finding anything I could stick with, but since the beginning of 2020, I’ve been using Spike as my go-to email app.
 I wrote an in-depth article explaining why Spike finally clicked for me.
-To sum it up, I love the conversational format it brings to email, built-in notes, and tasks in my inbox.
-Spike is free for personal accounts, and there is a premium upgrade for business accounts that includes more file storage, longer search history, more notes, etc.
+I love the conversational format it brings to email, built-in notes, and tasks in my inbox.

 FTC: We use income earning auto affiliate links.
 More.